 In SC, there will be periods where data is unavailable because of network partition or other outage.
 There are several errors the client could present if data is, or becomes, unavailable.

-These errors already exist in Aerospike, but have important distinctions when running with Strong Consistency.
-Here are the list of errors for some of the main Client Libraries:
+These errors already exist in Aerospike, but have important distinctions when running with SC.
+Here are the list of errors for some of the main client libraries: